 The key with nicotine is to use low doses.
 And only use it occasionally.
 Too much nicotine desensitizes the alpha-7 nicotinic acetylcholine receptor.
 So tolerance is an issue.
 But your receptors recover fairly quickly if you give them a break for a day.

 So keep an open mind when reviewing these studies.
-Our intent is certainly not to encourage smoking.
+My intent is certainly not to encourage smoking.
 But to show the effects of nicotine regardless of the delivery system to the human brain.

 Nicotine boosts IQ